johnwalz97/medicare-pipeline/DESIGN.md

 ## Incremental Processing (DO NOT IMPLEMENT)

-### Strategy: Metadata-Based Change Detection
+### Strategy: Batch-Based Incremental Loading

-For handling new or updated claims data:
+For efficiently handling new claims data:

-1. **Track Data Lineage**
+1. **Track Processed Batches**
-   - Store file checksums and processing timestamps in a metadata table
+   - Maintain a control table of processed file batches
-   - Compare checksums to identify changed files
+   - Use batch_id, timestamp, and status for tracking
+   - Avoid reprocessing already ingested data

-2. **Update Logic by Entity Type**
+2. **Update Strategy by Entity**
-   - **New beneficiaries**: Insert into dim_beneficiary
-   - **Updated beneficiaries**: Update dim_beneficiary using natural key (DESYNPUF_ID + year)
-   - **New claims**: Append to fact tables
-   - **Updated claims**: Identify by CLM_ID and update with merge operation
+   - **Beneficiary data**: Append new records, use `MERGE` operations for updates
+   - **Claims data**: Primarily append-only; new claims added to existing partitions
+   - **Derived dimensions**: Rebuild affected dimension tables (like dim_provider) from updated claims data

-3. **View Maintenance**
+3. **Delta Propagation**
-   - Incrementally update materialized views based on changed data
+   - Identify affected partitions based on new data distribution
-   - For small changes: Apply incremental updates
-   - For large changes: Rebuild affected partitions
+   - Only rebuild silver layer objects for affected year/bene_id_prefix combinations
+   - Only refresh gold analytics views that contain affected patients/years

+### Implementation Approach

+The pipeline would process incremental loads as follows:

+1. Register new data batches and mark as "processing"
+2. Load new data into bronze layer with same partitioning
+3. Identify which silver partitions need rebuilding based on the bronze changes
+4. Execute targeted transformation only for affected partitions
+5. Update gold analytics views only for affected beneficiaries
+6. Mark batches as "processed" upon successful completion

+This approach is efficient because:

+- Only processes new data rather than full refreshes
+- Maintains partition alignment across bronze/silver/gold layers
+- Minimizes query impact during processing
+- Scales well as data volumes grow

 ## Scaling Strategy (DO NOT IMPLEMENT)

 To handle 10x data volume (12GB → 120GB):

 1. **Distributed Processing**
-   - Implement Spark-based processing to distribute work
+   - Implement Ray-based processing to distribute work
    - Process partitions independently and in parallel
    - Leverage dynamic resource allocation based on partition size